Christelle-12/Capstone-project-1/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Follow me on my github if you like this project...
+> Follow me on my github and Give a ⭐️ if you like this project!...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>